revbayes/revbayes.github.io/README.md

     gem install jekyll bundler

-If you get a permission error, you can install the `jekyll` and `bunder` gems in your home folder using:
+If you get a permission error, you can install the `jekyll` and `bundler` gems in your home folder using:

     export GEM_HOME="${HOME}/.gem"